 Weighted average share price - € 0.52

-Weighted average exercise price - €
+Weighted average exercise price - € -

 Expected volatility - % 20

 Expected life - years 2.48

 Risk free rate based on European treasury bonds' rate of return - % (0.11)

 Expected dividend yield - % 3.41

 Assumptions considered in the model include: expected volatility of the Company's share price, as determined by calculating the historical volatility of the Company's share price over the historical period immediately prior to the date of grant and commensurate with the expected life of the awards; dividend yield based on the actual dividend yield as a percentage of the share price at the date of grant; expected life of the awards; risk free rates; and correlation between comparators.
+Based on the performance criteria and subject to the vesting conditions a total of 23,850,000 shares are expected to be issued.